BlockchainCommons/BCSwiftSecureComponents/Docs/06-EXAMPLES.md

 // A registrar checks the signature on Alice's submitted identifier document,
 // performs any other necessary validity checks, and then extracts her CID from
 // it.
-let aliceCID = try aliceSignedDocument.validateSignature(from: alicePublicKeys)
+let aliceCID = try aliceSignedDocument.verifySignature(from: alicePublicKeys)
     .unwrap()
     // other validity checks here
     .extractSubject(CID.self)